costinbanu/PhpbbInDotnet/README.md

 ### Install the application

+1. Back up your installation and database (even though the installation performs only additive operatrions in the database, without altering or deleting existing structures or data, please do it anyway)
-1. Build the solution and deploy it to your host.
+2. Build the solution and deploy it to your host.
-2. Execute the `PhpbbInDotnet.Database.SetupApp` application (make sure its `appsettings.json` file contains a valid connection string targeting your MySQL / MariaDB / AuroraDB server with root access)
+3. Execute the `PhpbbInDotnet.Database.SetupApp` application (make sure its `appsettings.json` file contains a valid connection string targeting your MySQL / MariaDB / AuroraDB server with root access)
-3. Done!
+4. Done!

 ## Feature and functionality differences
 As of now, the platform **does not support the following phpBB features**: